Electronic Registration Information Center: History

 In February 2023, Alabama Secretary of State Wes Allen, who had previously withdrawn Alabama from ERIC, released a statement reporting that he had visited the address given by ERIC for its office.
 Allen said that he found the office totally vacant with "no ERIC presence of any kind" and that it instead was a rentable "virtual office".
 ERIC Executive Director Shane Hamlin responded by stating that the address was meant only for mailing purposes and that ERIC has never had physical brick and mortar offices since its founding.
 According to ERIC's website, ERIC does not disclose the location of any of its servers for safety reasons.

 In October 2023, Alabama announced that a new program, called AVID or the Alabama Voter Integrity Database, will use federal and other state data to monitor voter information as a replacement for ERIC.

 Effective June 2023, Iowa ended its membership in ERIC.
 Iowa Secretary of State Paul Pate's office explained the decision was based on multiple states leaving ERIC resulted in reduced data making it less effective and Iowa no longer agreed with ERIC rules requiring all member states to abide with its bylaws.
 One of the main complaints was how ERIC requires member states to perform outreach to unregistered voters to encourage them to register.

 It was announced that Virginia was withdrawing from ERIC in August 2023.
 Virginia's commissioner of elections Susan Beals said concerns about data security and stewardship were the basis of her decision.

 In July 2023, Texas finalized its departure from the organization, leaving only five Republican-leaning states still retaining membership.
 With the departure of Texas, a total of nine states had left the organization in the 18 months leading up to July 2023.
 The states, in order of departure, are Louisiana, Alabama, Missouri, Florida, West Virginia, Iowa, Ohio, Virginia, and Texas.

 NPR has reported that far-right conspiracy theorists claimed that ERIC was not impartial, though there were at the time as many Republican as Democratic members.

 Despite several attempts to do so, states departing ERIC have yet to replace it with an alternate system that addresses election integrity concerns.

+In July 2024, Hawaii joined ERIC.

+In December 2025, New York's governor Kathy Hochul signed a bill to require the state to join ERIC.

+In March 2026, Virginia's governor Abigail Spanberger signed an executive order directing the Commissioner of Elections to rejoin ERIC.